Site icon Texas Travel Talk

 May

 Pick your own strawberries at Demases Farm.
 Keep up with this farm on Facebook.
-According to their FB page, its farm stand is open Fri-Sun.
+According to their Facebook page, their farm stand is open on Friday, Saturday, and Sunday.
 May 6th should be a good day for strawberries.

 • Echo Springs Blueberry Farm – Brownsboro